Charmed Spark K8s

 --properties-file properties.conf

-Now, let’s create a minimal Kafka and Zookeeper setup.
-This can be done quickly and easily using zookeeper-k8s and kafka-k8s charms.
-Although this setup is not highly-available, using single instances for both should be enough to understand the underlying concepts.
+Now, let’s create a minimal Apache Kafka and Apache ZooKeeper setup.
+This can be done quickly and easily using the zookeeper-k8s and kafka-k8s charms.
+Although this setup is not highly available, using single instances for both should be enough to understand the underlying concepts.

 juju deploy zookeeper-k8s --series=jammy --channel=edge